Paebbels/PicoBlaze-Library/README.md

 ### 4.3 Compiling shipped Xilinx IPCores (*.xco files) to netlists

-The PicoBlaze Library and the PoC Library are shipped with some pre-configured IPCores from Xilinx.
+The PicoBlaze-Library and the PoC-Library are shipped with some pre-configured IPCores from Xilinx.
 These IPCores are shipped as \*.xco files and need to be compiled to netlists (\*.ngc files) and there auxillary files (\*.ncf files; \*.vhdl files; ...).
 This can be done by invoking PoC's `Netlist.py` through one of the provided wrapper scripts: netlist.[sh|ps1].

-Compiling needed IPCores from PoC for a KC705 board:
+**Example:** Compiling all needed IPCores from PoC for a KC705 board:

     cd <ProjectRoot>
     cd lib\PoC\netlist